At least a few times per month, someone will shoot me a message asking some variation of the following question:

 No one “plays” boxing.
 Mike Tyson famously referred to it as “the hurt business.”
 I truly believe that boxing is something that you have to dedicate your life to.

-When I fought, I thought I could do other things besides fight, and perhaps that caused me to not go as far as I could.
-However, even while attending college and serving in the military, I managed to dedicate 35-40 hours a week to training.
+When I fought, I thought I could do other things besides fight, which perhaps caused me not to go as far as I could.
+However, even while attending college and serving in the military, I dedicated 35-40 hours a week to training.
 [Learn about my boxing training routine here]

 I trained roughly that amount of time for both my amateur and professional career.
 This meant taking low-paying or odd jobs, as those were the ones that allowed me to keep up my training schedule.
 During my time as a boxer, I was a: